ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #introduction-doc}

 This memo proposes a secure asset transfer protocol (SATP) that is intended to be deployed between two gateway endpoints to transfer a digital asset from an origin asset network to a destination asset network.
-Readers are directed first to [SATP-ARCH] for a description of the architecture underlying the current protocol.
+Readers are directed first to {{ARCH}} for a description of the architecture underlying the current protocol.

 Both the origin and destination asset networks are assumed to be opaque in the sense that the interior construct of a given network